-Methods of measuring the power and the torque of the engine with chassis dynamometer
+Methods of measuring the power and the torque of the engine with a chassis dynamometer

-The problem of testing internal-combustion engines is quite complex.
-The appropriate measurement of the power and the torque demands taking into consideration a lot of factors.
-Depending on our purpose and the way of using a chassis dyno, it is possible to point out three fundamental solutions - inertial measurement (during acceleration), measurement in a load mode (during acceleration) and measurement with a balance of forces (braked).
-The dynos produced by us can work in all of these configurations - it depends only on their option and accessories.
-Chassis dynamometers with the eddy current brake or brakes will be named further braked dynos.
-Dynamometers working at the inertial mode, and not equipped with the brake, will be named further inertial dynos.
-Please note that all dynos offered by us are equipped with lifts that can pick cars up from rolls, and with a brake that blocks the rolls; one should not confuse the brake of the rolls with the eddy current brake.
+The problem of testing internal combustion engines is quite complex—the appropriate measurement of power and torque requires the consideration of many factors.
+Depending on our objective and how the chassis dynamometer is used, three basic solutions can be identified - inertial measurement (during acceleration), measurement in a load mode (during acceleration) and steady-state-measurement (braked).
+The dynamometers we manufacture can operate in all these configurations - it just depends on their options and accessories.
+Chassis dynamometers with brake or eddy current brakes will be referred to hereafter as braked dynos.
+Dynamometers operating in inertial mode and not equipped with a brake will be referred to as inertial dynos.
+Please note that all dynamometers we offer are equipped with lifters that can lift cars off the rollers and a roller locking brake, do not confuse a roller brake with an eddy current brake.

-Inertial measurement (method of the measurement possible on both inertial and braked dynamometer)
+Inertia measurement (method of measurement possible on both an inertia dynamometer and a braked dynamometer)

-The inertial measurement with chassis dynamometer consists of accelerating the car on the dyno, then, after declutching, on waiting until a car will stop, without using the brake.
-The engine is burdened by the mass of rolls, the resistance of rolling and the resistance of the driving mechanism.
-The time of the measurement is about 10-30 seconds of the full load and a few minutes of free rolling on the dyno until full stop.
-The power and the torque are measured as functions of the acceleration of the car on rolls (the power and the torque on wheels) and of its deceleration (the power and the torque of losses).
-The sum of both is then used to represent the power and the torque of the engine.
+Inertia measurement using a chassis dynamometer involves accelerating the car on the dynamometer and then, after deceleration, waiting for the car to stop without using the brake.
+The engine is loaded with the weight of the rollers and the rolling resistance of the drive mechanism.
+The measurement time is approximately 10-30 seconds of full load and a few minutes of free rolling on the dynamometer to a full stop.
+Power and torque are measured as functions of the car's acceleration on the rollers (wheel power/torque) and its deceleration (loss power/torque).
+The sum of these two values represents the power and torque of the engine.

-- it requires a shorter time of the full load – so it is safer for the engine,
+- it requires a shorter full load time - so is generally safer for the engine,

-- it doesn't require any expensive system for chilling the car - a medium-sized fan is enough,
+- does not require any expensive system to cool the car - a medium sized cooling fan is sufficient,

-Process of the measurement on inertial dynamometer runs as follows:
+The measurement process on an inertial dynamometer is as follows:

-- The car is placed on the axis.
-Then it is fastened onto the measurement stand using belts.
+- The car is aligned on the dynamometer axis.
+It is then fastened to the test bench using straps.

-- The ratio of the gearbox and the drive is examined - it is possible to do it in a few ways.
-The information is entered into the dyno program.
-Fans of the airflow are turned on.
+- The gearbox and drive ratio are tested - this can be done in several ways.
+The information is entered into the dyno programme.
+Fans blowing air are switched on.

-- After making sure that the temperature of the engine is already correct, the driver accelerates the car in the highest possible gear (recommended), or in another chosen gear, to the maximum rpm essential for the measurement (usually - to the so-called “cut-off”).
+- After ensuring that the engine temperature is already correct, the driver accelerates the car in the highest possible gear (recommended), or another gear of choice, to the maximum rpm relevant for the measurement (usually - to the so-called cut-off).

-- The driver presses the clutch, leaving the gear turned on.
-The dyno slows down until it stops.
+- The driver depresses the clutch pedal (disengages), leaving the gear engaged.
+The dynamometer slows the car down until it stops.
 The result of the measurement is presented on the screen.
-The tuner can analyse the obtained results (the power, the torque, resistances of the mechanisms and rolling, the power on wheels, results from the accessory equipment of the dyno, etc.) as a function of the rpm.
+The tuner can analyse the results obtained (power, torque, mechanical and rolling resistance, wheel power, results from dynamometer accessories, etc.) as a function of rpm.